 - Request that we erase the personal data held on you

-To request access to your data or to raise an objection to the processing of your data please contact the Chief Operating Officer at email@example.com.
+To request access to your data or to raise an objection to the processing of your data please contact the Chief Executive Officer at firstname.lastname@example.org.
 To protect the confidentiality of your information we will ask for verification of your identity before proceeding with any request made under this Privacy Notice.

 How to exercise your right for us to stop using your data

 As explained above all students at SGUL automatically become members of SGSU.
 However you do have the right to request not to be a member, both at registration and at any later date.
 You will not be unfairly disadvantaged by doing so, but you will lose the ability to access the welfare, recreational and social activities provided by the Students’ Union.
 Such students will also relinquish the right to stand for or vote in the Students’ Union elections.

 Any student who wishes not to be a member of the Students’ Union, should inform the president and the secretary of the Students’ Union in writing at email@example.com and firstname.lastname@example.org

 You can request to have your details removed from our Dragon Card loyalty membership database at any time.
 To do so please email firstname.lastname@example.org